Marked points on translation surfaces

 Let $D'$ be the other cylinder in $\cC$ which borders $B$.
 Because $C$ is a simple cylinder or a simple envelope, $D'\neq C$.
 As $p$ moves into $D'$ it moves towards a boundary $B''$ of $D'$.
 We will reach a contradiction by moving $p$ out of $\cC$.
 Since all argument are very similar to those already given in this step, we will only sketch them here.

 If $B''$ consists of one multiplicity two saddle connection then we proceed as in the middle left subfigure of Figure~\ref{F:FinalFig}.

 If $B''$ borders a simple cylinder on both boundaries then call this cylinder $D''$.
 If $D'' = C$ then we may reduce the height of $C$ to move $p$ out of $\cC$ as in the leftmost subfigure of Figure~\ref{F:FinalFig} (if there is another cylinder bordering $D'$ then we first make it short so that we do not need to overcollapse $C$ to move $p$ out of $\cC$).
 Otherwise, we move $p$ out of $\cC$ as in middle right subfigure of Figure~\ref{F:FinalFig}.
-In all other cases we proceed as in the rightmost subfigure of Figure~\ref{F:FinalFig}.
+In all other cases we proceed as in the rightmost subfigure of Figure~\ref{F:FinalFig}. \end{proof}